You are here

 High Court Judge 2018–19

-An exercise to select High Court judges is expected to launch in October 2018 with vacancies across all 3 divisions: Queen’s Bench, Family and Chancery.
+An exercise to select High Court judges has launched with vacancies across all 3 divisions: Queen’s Bench, Family and Chancery.

 A new application process

 The JAC has reviewed the selection process for the High Court exercise and introduced a more streamlined application process this year.
 It will involve: